 Full-time employees accrue 18 days of paid time off (PTO) per year during their first year of employment and an additional day each year up to 22 days in their fifth year of employment.
 Employees accrue 24 days in their sixth year of employment and 29 days in their 15th year of employment.
 Part-time employees earn PTO on a pro-rated basis per hours worked.
 The maximum carryover from one year to the next is 460 hours.
-At December 31, 2023 and 2022, the Club's total liability for PTO days was \$668,365 and \$560,111, respectively, and is included as accrued expense.
+At December 31, 2024 and 2023, the Club's total liability for PTO days was \$708,289 and \$668,365, respectively, and is included as accrued expense.

 In February 2018, the North Carolina Department of Revenue completed an examination of sales & use tax for the period February 1, 2015 to November 30, 2017.
 The examining agent proposed adjustments related to additional sales tax of approximately \$193,000 plus penalties and interest of approximately \$48,000 and \$16,000, respectively.
-The Club does not agree with the adjustments proposed by the examining agent and requested departmental review.
-The department sustained the assessment in its entirety, after which the Club filed a petition for a contested case hearing.
-No provision has been made in the accompanying financial statements for the proposed additional sales tax, penalties and interest since the ultimate liability cannot be reasonably estimated.
+In May 2024, the Club reached a settlement agreement with the North Carolina Department of Revenue and paid \$104,401.